The Dispute Resolution Review: Japan

 Japan is a signatory to the 1958 New York Convention subject to the reciprocity reservation.
 In addition, Japan is also a signatory to the Geneva Convention on the Execution of Foreign Arbitral Awards.
 Further, Japan has bilateral treaties with multiple countries.
 These treaties guarantee the enforcement in Japan of arbitral awards made in other treaty countries.

 Following the Basic Policy on Economic and Fiscal Management and Reform 2017 approved by the Cabinet of Japan, which stipulated that the government would promote the development of total legal support and reliable judicial systems, including a foundation to stimulate international arbitration, with the cooperation of the public and private sectors, in February 2018, the Japan International Dispute Resolution Centre (JIDRC) was established.
-Subsequently, in May 2018, the Japan International Dispute Resolution Centre (Osaka) (JIDRC-Osaka) opened as the first set of facilities specialised for international arbitration hearings or other types of ADR in Japan.18 JIDRC-Tokyo will start its operation as one of the best facilities for a hearing of international arbitration or other types of ADR in March 2020.
+Subsequently, in May 2018, JIDRC-Osaka opened as the first set of facilities specialised for international arbitration hearings or other types of ADR in Japan.19 JIDRC-Tokyo started its operation as one of the best facilities for a hearing of international arbitration or other types of ADR in March 2020.
+Virtual and online hearings are also available at the two centres.

 The Japan Association of Arbitrators has established the Japan International Mediation Centre in Kyoto (JIMC-Kyoto) and commenced operations from 20 November 2018.
 The JIMC-Kyoto offers a dispute resolution mechanism combining mediation and arbitration by providing parties with options such as: